Wotcnt/Polyrifringence-Engine/README.md

  #  ⚞Polyrifringence Engine⚟

--     “What if light could learn from its own refraction?”
+-     What if light could learn from its own refraction?

 `Polyrifringence =